IntersectMBO/cardano-haskell-packages/README.md

 * [All packages](https://input-output-hk.github.io/cardano-haskell-packages/all-packages/).
 * [All pacakge versions](https://input-output-hk.github.io/cardano-haskell-packages/all-package-versions/).

+IMPORTANT: If you're here because you need to publish a new version of your package, you probably want to read the section on [adding a package from GitHub](#-from-github).

 This is a Cabal package repository ("CHaP") whose purpose is to contain all the Haskell packages used by the Cardano open-source project which are not on Hackage.